-Housed in McGlothlin-Street Hall on the historic Old Campus of the College.
+The Department of Geology is housed in McGlothlin-Street Hall on the historic Old Campus of William & Mary.
 Our departmental space includes a large classroom dedicated to upper-level lectures, introductory laboratories, and departmental seminars.
-We have three teaching laboratories for upper level courses and a dedicated computer lab with an array of networked Macs, PCs, and ample printing facilities.
-Adjoining the teaching labs are research labs well equipped with modern research tools.
+We have three teaching laboratories for upper level courses and a dedicated computer lab with an array of networked computers and ample printing facilities.
+Adjoining the teaching labs are research labs that are well equipped with modern research tools.

 William & Mary is located in southeastern Virginia on the Atlantic Coastal Plain.
 The campus is situated astride the drainage divide between the James and York River estuaries at an elevation of ~25 meters (80’) above sea level.
 The Coastal Plain is underlain by a sequence of primarily Cenozoic sedimentary units, many of which are extraordinarily fossiliferous.
-Atlantic Ocean beaches are within an hour’s drive, while the Fall Zone and the igneous and metamorphic rocks of the Piedmont are only 70 kilometers (45 miles) west of the College.
+Atlantic Ocean beaches are within an hour’s drive, while the Fall Zone and the igneous and metamorphic rocks of the Piedmont are only 70 kilometers (45 miles) west of William & Mary.
 Further west are the Appalachian Mountains, a two to three hour drive from campus.
 All major rock types representing most geologic time periods (from the Proterozoic to the Holocene) are exposed in Virginia making the Commonwealth an exceptional region for learning about active geologic processes and Earth history.